-Acc 193V-Cooperative Vocational Education (variable) PreReq: Consent of program faculty
+Acc 193V-Cooperative Education (1-3)

 Provides practical career-related work experience through a program used nationally in colleges and universities to apply classroom knowledge and to develop job competencies.
 Full-time or part-time work in private and public sectors of the business, government and industrial communities is utilized for this program.
 The number of credits earned depends upon the number of hours spent at the job station during the semester. (variable hours)